Finding the right patent attorney in Australia depends on many factors, including:

 You should assess the relevance of an attorney’s technical qualification in the field of your invention.

-In which areas of technology does the patent attorney normally practice, and what is the attorney’s experience in those areas?
+In which areas of technology does the patent or trade marks attorney normally practice, and what is the attorney’s experience in those areas?

-This will help you determine whether a patent attorney is technically qualified and experienced in your technology.
+This will help you determine whether a patent or trade mark attorney is technically qualified and experienced in your technology.

-Patent attorneys often become knowledgeable in certain technical areas that might be considered outside their educational background, especially where they’ve had years of experience filing and prosecuting patent applications.
+Patent or trade mark attorneys often become knowledgeable in certain technical areas that might be considered outside their educational background, especially where they’ve had years of experience filing and prosecuting patent applications.

 If you don’t think an attorney is suitable, seek a recommendation for one more suitably qualified and experienced.